Frequently Asked Questions About UBP

 III.
 UBP Private Online Exams

 The UBP 2-Hour Online Coaching Session offers a concise presentation of the various techniques and strategies introduced during our course.
-We believe this program will prove a valuable resource for those who:

 We believe that the way you practice has a significant impact on your ability to successfully pass the Standardized Oral Exam (SOE).
 Therefore, the UBP 2-Hour Online Coaching Session is designed to introduce you to our techniques and familiarize you with our approach to mastering the SOE component of the Applied Exam.